openframeworks/ofBook/chapters/game_design/chapter.md

 };
 ```

-Our enemy’s horizontal movement will be shaped by the values fed to a sine wave (which we’ll see in a moment).
+Our enemy's horizontal movement will be shaped by the values fed to a sine wave (which we’ll see in a moment).
 We’ll keep track of our amplitude variable (so different enemies can have different amplitudes).
 We’ll also want to keep track of whether enough time has passed for this enemy to shoot again, necessitating the start_shoot and shoot_interval variables.
 Both of these variables will actually be set in our setup() function.
 Finally, we’ll have a boolean function that will tell us whether the enemy can shoot this frame or not.
  Our enemy class will look like this:

 ```cpp